paguerre3/ssec/README.md

 ---
 ### JWT implementation with Spring
 1. Add necessary jjwt dependencies, i.e. including `jjwt-api, jjwt-impl, and jjwt-jackson` in `build.gradle`.
+2. **Create Secret key** using `using io.jsonwebtoken.Jwts` with a signing algorithm like *HS512* -maker located under test package for this project.
+3.

 ---
 ### Requirements